BrittneyOleniacz/USGS_Earthquakes/README.md

 - - -
 #### Default Base Map overlayed with Tectonic Plate and Earthquakes Layers
 ![TectonicPlates_default](Images/TectonicPlates_default.png)

+### Observations:
+1. There appears to be a strong relationship between tectonic plates and earthquake localities
+2. Deeper earthquakes are located near at subduction zones, where one tectonic plates, is being submerged under another.
+Subduction commonly occurs between the oceanic and continental due the density defential.
+Oceanic Crust is basltic with a high iron content, while continental is more felsic.
+Subduction zones form deep sea trenches, for instance for instance along the western coast of South America and along the Aleutian Islands of Alaska.
+These areas experience some of the most extreme earthquakes
+3. Deeper earthquakes commonly occur in oceanic regions, while shallower earthquakes occur on continental crust.
+4. Moving inland towards the continental craton the earthquakes become smaller and shallower.
+5. Despite Hawaii being located near the center of the Pacific Plate, it experiences a significant number of Earthquakes for it's quaint surface area.
+While Hawaii is not located on tectonic plate boundaries, it is above a volcanic hotspot.
+The volcanism in Hawaii is very active.
+As volcanoes spew lava, the magma chamber can get air pockets, causing a collapse that will initiate a low grade earthquake.

 - - -
 #### Dark Base Map
 ![TectonicPlates_dark](Images/TectonicPlates_dark.png)